H.R. 6551: New BANK Act of 2025

 Congress and oversight watchdogs

-They would gain a regular set of comparable data to evaluate whether bank regulators are moving applications fairly and efficiently.
+Lawmakers would get a regular, comparable dataset to judge whether regulators are moving applications fairly and consistently across agencies.

 Researchers and journalists